gomede/zenhomes-task1/README.md

 **Notes**

 * There is a *builder design pattern* in class Contract.
 This is a creational pattern and helps to create objects in a simple way.
-* Questions related to data optimization (indexes, statistics, and so on) were ommited in this model.
+* Issues related to data optimization (indexes, statistics, and so on) were ommited in this model.